WISE: Web Information Satire and Fakeness Evaluation: Introduction

 In this study, we benchmark eight lightweight transformer models alongside two baseline models for distinguishing fake news from satire.
 We use a balanced subset of the Fakeddit dataset \cite{nakamura2019fakeddit}, comprising 20,000 samples (10,000 satire and 10,000 fake news), ensuring robust evaluation through stratified 5-fold cross-validation.
-We assess comprehensive classification metrics including accuracy, precision, recall, F1-score (macro and per-class), ROC-AUC, PR-AUC, Matthews Correlation Coefficient (MCC), Brier score, and Expected Calibration Error (ECE), alongside training and inference efficiency.
+We assess comprehensive classification metrics including accuracy, precision, recall, F1-score (macro and per-class), Receiver Operating Characteristic Area Under the Curve (ROC-AUC), Precision-Recall Area Under the Curve (PR-AUC), Matthews Correlation Coefficient (MCC), Brier score, and Expected Calibration Error (ECE), alongside training and inference efficiency.
 Our contributions are: (1) the first systematic benchmark of multiple lightweight transformers on a large-scale fake-vs-satire dataset using rigorous cross-validation, (2) comprehensive evaluation with full statistical testing including paired t-tests, McNemar tests, and DeLong tests, (3) analysis of how depth, parameter sharing, and distillation influence detection of satirical vs. deceptive cues, and (4) deployment-oriented insights for building high-accuracy, resource-efficient misinformation detection systems.